Did you know there’s a wrong way to use a reflector?

 In other words, the reflected light is what is lighting your subject.
 In this instance, it’s best used more or less opposite where the light is coming from.
 So, if you’re outdoors and using the sun as a backlight…

 Don’t be tempted to hold it below your model’s face when using a reflector as a key light.
 I know you’ll see a lot of YouTube videos advising you to do this, but this will give you what I call “monster lighting”.
 An extreme version of “monster lighting” is when you hold a torch under your chin – usually to scare somebody.

-With lighting we are always trying to replicate the way the sun lights our world.
-We are used to seeing light come from above – the sun never shines from below our chins.
+With portrait lighting we’re always trying to replicate the way the sun lights our world.
+We’re used to seeing light come from above – the sun never shines from below our chins.
 So, we don’t light from below.

 2. How to use a reflector as a fill light

-If you are using the reflector to fill in the shadows, such as when the light source is positioned to the front and above a subject, then it’s fine to angle the reflector from below.
+When using a reflector to fill in the shadows of portraits, such as when the light source is positioned to the front and above a subject, then it’s fine to angle the reflector from below.
 The clue is in the word fill.
-In this instance it’s not the main light, so it is okay to fill shadows from below.
+In this instance it’s not the main light, so it’s okay to fill shadows from below, like with clamshell lighting.

 If your subject is standing next to a window and there are dark shadows on the side of the face opposite the window…

 Distance to subject

-The last point to remember on how to use a reflector is how close you hold it to your subject.
-The closer your reflector is to your subject, the stronger the reflected light will be.
+The last point to remember on how to use a reflector in portrait photography is how close you hold it to your subject.
+The closer your photography reflector is to your subject, the stronger the reflected light will be.

 One last point

-My bag lives on my back during a shoot if we’re constantly on the move, or if I’m not comfortable putting my gear down (wet ground) or turning my back on my gear (when there are people around).
+My bag lives on my back during a shoot if we’re in a busy location, constantly on the move, or if I’m not comfortable putting my camera gear down (wet ground) or turning my back on my gear (when there are people around).

-If you have any questions about how to use a reflector, let us know in the comments.
+If you have any questions about how to use a reflector by yourself or with an assistant, let us know in the comments.